← All workflows

 • Proposed Labeling

-Draft instructions for use (IFU), package inserts, patient materials, and packaging artwork
+Instructions for use, package inserts, patient materials, and packaging artwork

 .pdf, .docx